 Naturally, we see a surge in employees being hired after a funding round.
 So when you have just closed your round, it’s probably the right time to set up an EMI Scheme before recruiting.
 In fact, our data shows that the average time between a round closing and an EMI Scheme being put in place is just 1 month and 21 days.

 How can I get started?

-This was previously a long process but on SeedLegals you can get your option scheme set up and your HMRC valuation reviewed by a member of our team in as little as one day.
+This was previously a long process but, on SeedLegals, you can get your option scheme set up and your valuation report generated easily and with the guidance of our Options experts.